eeyone/PicoClockGreenEasy/README.md

 |TX        |GP1     |
 |GND       |GND     |

+When running the firmware, go to the "clock sync" submenu and set the sync source to "GPS".

 ## Configuring daylight saving time

 The clock can be configured to automatically observe daylight saving time.
 For the moment, this requires a build environment, as the UTC offset and location need to be configured at build time.
-Also, only the European Union variant of daylight saving time is supported.
+Currently, only the European Union and United States variants of daylight saving time are supported.

 The configuration is done by setting the UTC_OFFSET and DST_LOCATION macros in the UserConfig.cmake file.
 After configuring, follow the steps of the "Building from the source code" section above.
 At runtime, the clock will then automatically advance when daylight saving time begins and change back to regular time when it ends.